-Finally, we insist on the fact that all KK towers labeled by $b$ are present in the spectrum: they do not correspond to different models.
-The 5D field $\Phi$ has one zero mode of mass $M_\Phi$ in both geometries ($\mathcal{K}_N = \mathcal{S}_N$ or $\mathcal{R}_N$) and excited modes.
-For a massless 5D field ($M_\Phi=0$), the mass gap between the KK modes is of the order of $1/\ell$.
-Some of the KK modes have wave functions which vanish at the junction.
+Finally, we insist on the fact that all KK-towers labeled by $b$ are present in the spectrum: they do not correspond to different models.
+The 5D field $\Phi$ has one zero-mode of mass $M_\Phi$ in both geometries ($\mathcal{K}_N = \mathcal{S}_N$ or $\mathcal{R}_N$) and excited modes.
+For a massless 5D field ($M_\Phi=0$), the mass gap between the KK-modes is of the order of $1/\ell$.
+Some KK-modes have wave functions which vanish at the junction.
 We will see a physical application of these results in Subsection~\ref{pheno_star_rose_graviton}, where we will study a toy model of a 5D spinless graviton which is just a real scalar field with $M_\Phi = 0$.
-The zero mode is thus identified with the 4D massless graviton (where we do not take into account the spin).
+The zero-mode is thus identified with the 4D massless graviton (where we do not take into account the spin).